-An enzyme diet is a type of raw food diet.
+An enzyme diet is a type of raw food (or partly raw) diet.
 In it, you consume foods that have a high content of natural enzymes.

 These foods could be:

-Included are many high-enzyme foods and avoided are enzyme inhibitors.
-(Enzyme inhibitors are substances such as drugs, preservatives, and even some naturally-occurring substances that prevent enzymes from working.)
+You include high-enzyme foods and you avoid enzyme inhibitors.
+(Enzyme inhibitors are substances, such as drugs, preservatives, and even some naturally-occurring substances, that prevent enzymes from working.)

 Cooking and many kinds of food processing destroy enzymes.